 Although not necessary, learning both Angular and React for this stack can make you a more flexible and competitive stack developer.

 The Best MEAN Stack Developer Courses to Take

 Here are some of the best courses that you can take online to give you a further understanding of MEAN Stack and to better prepare you as a developer.

 Course length: Less than 8 hours

 Number of lectures: 83

-This Udemy course by Bluelime Learning Solutions includes an introduction to the MEAN Stack, how to install Node.js and MongoDB, basic MongoDB CRUD operations, an introduction to Git, and a guide on creating a MEAN Stack application.
+This is a Udemy course by Bluelime Learning Solutions.
+It includes an introduction to the MEAN Stack, how to install Node.js and MongoDB, basic MongoDB CRUD operations, an introduction to Git, and a guide on creating a MEAN Stack application.

-The course teaches the fundamentals of the MEAN Stack and thus is great for beginners.
-It also provides a step by step guide and hands-on experience of building full-stack applications using MEAN.
+The course teaches the fundamentals of MEAN, which is great for beginners.
+It also provides a step-by-step guide and hands-on experience of building full-stack applications using MEAN.
 Upon completing the course, you shall be equipped with the basics of creating a MEAN Stack application.